Getting Started with AI in 2026: A Beginner's Complete Guide

 # Output: [{'label': 'POSITIVE', 'score': 0.9998}]

-For more advanced work, fine-tune on your own data:
+When you're ready for more, fine-tune on your own data:

 from transformers import AutoModelForSequenceClassification, Trainer, TrainingArguments